How To Control Which Images Are Pinned To Pinterest

 You can also hide an image in your post, but have it show up as an option when someone clicks the Pinterest button on the page.
 These won’t show up if someone clicks a specific image; they appear only with the Pinterest buttons you should have on your site.

 Add the images you want to hide to your post.
 These are probably larger than your other images, so you will want them at the bottom of your post.
-Then add the following code around the image HTML:
+Then add the following code to the image HTML:

 <div style="display: none;">